enda-mullally/EMHasher/README.md

 ## Overview

-EM Hasher is a modern hash-generating application built from the ground up for Windows 11.
+EM Hasher is a modern, simple & free hash-generating application built from the ground up for Windows 11.
 Native and fast (AOT) X64|ARM64.
 Quickly and easily calculate file hashes directly in Windows Explorer or on your Desktop.
 Choose your preferred hashing algorithms, including CRC-32/MD5/SHA-256/SHA-512.
 What would you like to see next?

+## Coming soon!

+Hash verification and support for launching EM Hasher directly in Verify mode via '.md5', '.sha256' files etc; Quickly verify the hashes of single or multiple files with a single click.

 <br />